Philip Brocklehurst: Nimrod Expedition

 Ernest Shackleton, looking for members of his proposed expedition to Antarctica, met Brocklehurst in London in 1906, and was impressed by his boxing achievements.
 Brocklehurst offered to contribute to the expedition funds.
 The appointment was confirmed in May 1907; he was Assistant Geologist.

 He travelled independently, paying for a first class passage to New Zealand, where he joined the other members of the expedition on the Nimrod.
 After a base was established in Antarctica at Cape Royds in February 1908, he was one of a party which climbed the volcano Mount Erebus (unclimbed until then).
 The party of Edgeworth David, Douglas Mawson, Alistair Mackay, Eric Marshall, Brocklehurst and Jameson Adams started on 5 March.
 Brocklehurst suffered from frostbitten feet, and was unable to complete the climb; the others reached the summit on 10 March.
 Afterwards, a big toe had to be amputated because of frostbite.

 He was not chosen for the polar party, but was part of the support party which accompanied them for part of the way.
 The four-man polar party, intending to reach the South Pole, eventually reached a Farthest South latitude of 88° 23' S, 97.5 nmi from the pole.

 Brocklehurst, as a member of the shore party of the expedition, was awarded the Silver Polar Medal in 1909.

 After the Nimrod Expedition

 On 9 July 1913 Brocklehurst married Gwladys Murray, daughter of Colonel Charles Edward Gostling Murray.
 They were divorced in 1947.

 He planned to join Shackleton's Imperial Trans-Antarctic Expedition in 1914.
 However he gained a commission in the 1st Regiment of Life Guards, and he sailed to Flanders in October 1914.
 He was shot in the left shoulder after 11 days in Belgium, and after recuperating in London he returned in February 1915.
 In 1918 he transferred to the 9th Sudanese Battalion of the Egyptian Army, where he served for two years.

-During the 1930s, Brocklehurst and his wife, and an estate employee, travelled in a car across the Sahara Desert.
+In 1930 Brocklehurst, his wife, and an estate employee, travelled in a car across the Sahara Desert.
 In the Second World War, he commanded the 2nd regiment of the Mechanised Brigade of the Arab Legion and later joined the British Council for Palestine-Transjordan.